 - inability to get comfortable

-If you suspect that your dog has ingested a toxin, it’s crucial to seek veterinary assistance immediately.
-It will also be beneficial to call the Pet Poison Helpline if you believe that your dog has eaten something that he shouldn't have.
+When you suspect that your dog was exposed to and/or has ingested a toxin, seek veterinary assistance immediately.
+Call the Pet Poison Helpline if you believe that your dog has eaten something that they shouldn't have.

 If you have any idea what your dog has ingested, take the packaging with you to the vet.
-If you do not have the packaging, let the vet know what it is that you think your dog has ingested.
+When there's no packaging, let the veterinarian know what it is that the dog ate.
 Exposure to toxins is exceptionally dangerous and requires treatment in an emergency veterinary environment.

-Intestinal blockage in dogs is another common reason that your dog won't eat.
-When dogs consume items that they should not or experience a blockage as the result of items becoming lodged in the intestines, their digestive tract becomes stopped up.
-This means that no food can pass through the dog’s system.
+Intestinal blockage in dogs is another common reason that your dog won't eat or drink.
+When dogs consume items that they should not, or experience a blockage due to items lodged in the intestines, their digestive tract stops.
+This means that no food can pass through the animal's system.

-This causes some dogs to have no appetite because they feel uncomfortable and unwell.
-Other dogs may attempt to eat, but find that they vomit their food back almost immediately.
+This may cause lack of appetite because a dog feels uncomfortable and unwell.
+Other canines may attempt to eat, but find that they vomit their food back almost immediately.

-Leaving an intestinal blockage without veterinary intervention can result in necrosis of the intestines and eventual death.
+Leaving an intestinal blockage without veterinary attention can result in necrosis of the intestines and eventual death.
 Once an intestinal blockage has been removed or dislodged, your dog’s appetite should return to normal.

-Perhaps the most feared reason for a dog not eating is severe illness or disease.
-There are many illnesses and diseases that reduce or eliminate a dog’s appetite, with one of the most serious being of course canine cancer.
+Perhaps the most feared reason for a dog not eating or drinking is a serious illness or disease.
+There are many that reduce or eliminate a dog’s appetite and thirst, with one of the most serious being cancer.

-If you have noticed signs that your dog is unwell or acting out of the ordinary, pay a visit to your vet.
-The earlier you are able to catch disease and illness, the sooner you can begin treating it.
+When a dog won't eat or drink and you notice them looking unwell or acting odd, see a vet.
+The earlier you are able to catch the disease, the sooner you can begin treating it.

-While many dog owners fear this as a cause of anorexia, it is frequently not the cause, so try not to panic.
-Instead, consult your vet, allow them to perform testing, and try to get to the bottom of your dog’s lack of appetite.
+While many dog owners fear this to be the cause of anorexia in dogs, it is actually one of the least common reasons a dog won't eat or drink.
+Don't panic, and consult your vet, allow them to perform testing, and get to the bottom of your dog’s lack of appetite.